AnshumanPatek/E-Commerce-Website/README.md

 # E-Commerce-Website
-We are using in this project HTML,CSS,JS
+We are using in this project HTML,CSS,JS.